 Threat model: I do not want to give up my personal behaviour data too cheaply to train someone else’s algorithm.
 My behaviour data is a resource that I will charge a premium for as long as I am allowed to.
 Hence for me, no gmail.com, no outlook.com, no yahoo.com, no hotmail.com.
 Google mail exists and is free, but that is effectively selling my personal data to faceless foreign corporations.
 Given that I have the privilege of income, I will happily pay a premium to not be a data point for them.
-In practice, many my contacts insist on using gmail, so I am not entirely depriving Google of my delicious data by opting out, but I will hopefully reduce their prying, and facilitate other opting out.?
+In practice, many my contacts insist on using gmail, so I am not entirely depriving Google of my delicious data by opting out, but I will hopefully reduce their prying, and facilitate other opting out?
 Also why not reward companies with less icky business models by voting with my dollar?
-Good, done.

-Alternatives: If I had time I could host my own encryption-happy mail server, but life is short and I am not THAT passionate.
+Alternatives: If I had time I could host my own encryption-friendly mail server, but life is short and I am not THAT passionate.
 Middle ground: Pay a reputable email provider in a good jurisdiction to provide my email services for a reasonable price.
 To that end, here are some reasonably-reputable 3rd party email providers offering a selection of different trade-offs in price and privacy.

 - Favourable jurisdiction.
 Good idea.
 I favour options who in principle won’t give up my email without telling me because of legal protections.

 Recently the surveillance environment has continued to deteriorate, and I’m revising my priority for encryption upwards, despite the qualms.
 I am now prepared to pay more to make it less convenient for mass surveillance, using host-proof encryption providers such as tutanota and protonmail.
-The trigger here is that the EU appears to be sliding into mass mail interception and surveillance.
-See Chatcontrol.eu for background on that.
+I still stand ready to send a GPG encrypted message to someone one day.

 Annoyingly, as with all the host-proof email providers, these folks do not interoperate with other host-proof encryption systems.